Community-Based Nurse Practitioner Fellowship

 Vanderbilt University School of Nursing (VUSN) is pleased to implement a HRSA-funded Primary Care Nurse Practitioner Residency (NPR) program.
 The purpose of the project is to prepare APRNs to work in rural and underserved communities.

 Our NPR program will increase the APRN primary care workforce in rural and underserved communities through collaboration with partner community-based health clinics (CBHCs).
-The program will provide funding and support for seven NPRs (6 FNPs/AGPCNPs and 1 PMHNP) each year.
+The program will provide funding and support for seven fellows (6 FNPs and 1 PMHNP) each year.

 - Applicants must demonstrate a strong desire to work with rural or urban underserved populations.

-- CBHC Fellows will complete a 12-month structured residency program including continuing education tailored to post-graduate NPs in rural practice, group debrief conferences, and ongoing coaching and support from VUSN faculty.
+- CBHC Fellows complete a structured, precepted 12-month residency program that includes continuing education tailored to post-graduate NPs in rural practice, monthly group debrief conferences, and ongoing coaching and support from VUSN faculty.

-- CBHC Fellows and their CBHC may also participate in consultation with behavioral health experts via telehealth.
+- CBHC Fellows and their CBHC have access to consults with behavioral health experts via telehealth.

 Fellows agree to 12 months of full-time employment at the CBHC.
 Participation in the additional didactic and focused experiences involving social determinants of health, psychopharmacology, and telehealth in the context of a rural or medically underserved clinic is required.